phoenixwilliams/LSEA_MTG/README.md

 ### The file MTRG gives an example set-up of how to use the proposed algorithm for any defined objective function

+#### You can find the paper from my website https://phoenixwilliams.github.io/PersonalWebsite/Publications